rahulyadav392/PowerBI-Job-Data/README.md

 # Data Jobs Dashboard w/ Power BI

+## Overview
+This repository contains an interactive Power BI dashboard developed to analyze trends in the global data job market using real-world 2024 job posting data.
+The project was built to strengthen hands-on Power BI skills by working through the complete business intelligence lifecycle—from data preparation to insight-driven visualization.

+The dashboard consolidates fragmented job market information such as job titles, salaries, locations, and hiring platforms into a single, intuitive interface.
+It enables users to explore market demand, compensation patterns, and geographic distribution through dynamic filters and drill-through analysis.

+## Project Objective

+- Translate raw job posting data into actionable insights
+- Demonstrate practical Power BI capabilities used in real analytics roles
+- Build an interactive report that supports exploration, comparison, and decision-making

-## Introduction
+## Data Set

-This dashboard was created for Job Seekers, Job Transitioners, and Job Swappers to solve a common problem: information about the data job market is scattered and hard to grasp.
-Using a real-world dataset of 2024 data science job postings (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.
+- Global data-related job postings (2024)
+- Includes job titles, salary information, locations, work mode, and hiring platforms

 ## Skills Showcased